humlaye/machine-learning-titanic/README.md

 # machine-learning-titanic
- Titanic: Machine Learning from Disaster competition on Kaggle https://www.kaggle.com/c/titanic (Harici bir siteye bağlantılar.) .
-This competition challenges participants to predict which passengers survived the Titanic shipwreck based on various features such as age, sex, and class.
+The aim of the study is to force participants to guess which passengers survived the Titanic shipwreck based on various characteristics such as age, gender and class.
+You can join at https://www.kaggle.com/c/titanic.
+The code runs through Google Colab or any compiler.
+You can test and see the score by uploading the created file to Kaggle.